 Commercial automobile policies cover the cars, vans, trucks, and trailers used in your business.
 The coverage will reimburse you if your vehicles are damaged or stolen, or if the driver injures a person or property.

 Crime insurance covers theft, burglary, and robbery of money, securities, stock, and fixtures from employees and outsiders.

 Professional liability insurance, aka Errors and Omissions, E&O, or Malpractice insurance, covers losses when a professional’s conduct falls below the profession’s standard of care.
-For example, if an architectural firm presents a design with inherent flaws that eventually lead to a property loss, bodily injury, or both, then firm can be held liable.
-Professional Liability insurance can protect, dentists, accountants, real estate agents, architects, attorneys and other professionals.
-Contractor's Errors and Omissions is also widely available for certain trades.
+For example, if an architectural firm presents a design with inherent flaws that eventually lead to a property loss, bodily injury, or both, then the firm can be held liable.
+Professional Liability insurance can protect, dentists, accountants, real estate agents, architects, attorneys, and other professionals.
+Contractor's Errors and Omissions are also widely available for certain trades.